chainflip-io/chainflip-backend/state-chain/README.md

 -   Events: Substrate uses [events](https://substrate.dev/docs/en/knowledgebase/runtime/events) to
     notify users of important changes in the runtime.
 -   Errors: When a dispatchable fails, it returns an error.
--   Trait: The `Trait` configuration interface is used to define the types and parameters upon which a FRAME pallet depends.
+-   Config: The `Config` configuration interface is used to define the types and parameters upon which a FRAME pallet depends.

 ### Run in Docker